 We left Saturday, October 19, after I participated in Conroe, TX’s Challenge Air event, an event designed to build self-esteem and confidence in children and youth with special needs through the experience of flight.
 I really enjoyed my time with the kids at the event… it is just great to see the “before and after” taking the flight.
 Challenge Air was recently the recipient of one of AOPA’s Giving Back grants, too: http://www.aopa.org/News-and-Video/All-News/2013/September/18/Giving-Back-grant-recipients.aspx.
 Because we left Houston quite late in the afternoon, we decided to fly just one leg and spend the night in Pensacola, FL.
 By the way… Pensacola Aviation Center gives $0.25 fuel discounts to AOPA members.
 It felt great to be an AOPA member!

 The next day, we flew the rest of the way to our destination airport by way of Lakeland, home of Sun ‘n fun, where were stopped for lunch at the on-site restaurant.
 The flight down from Lakeland was quite spectacular: over the Everglades and down the Keys.
-Our destination airport, FD51 – Summerland Key Cove, is a private airport between Marathon and Key West… the only airport in the world where airplanes are on one side of the house and boats are on the other.
+Our destination airport was FD51 – Summerland Key Cove, a private airport between Marathon and Key West, which may be the only airport in the world where airplanes and flying is on one side of the house and salt water boating on the other.
 Pretty sweet, right?
 I loved that little (literally) airport!
 The runway is 2,550 ft long but only 26 ft wide.
 Making the numbers was rather important here!
 Also important was to watch for the balloon in R-2916.

 A friend of ours let us use his beautiful house at the airport and the experience of flying into the house was phenomenal.
 One day… we’ll live on an airport community.